 It is important to acknowledge that different countries adhere to their own regulations and standards for a variety of things, including food safety or facilities for those that are disabled.
 However, while the standard of accommodations, amenities and services differ between countries, you should expect your hotel to be comfortable, clean, safe, and secure.
 If this is not the case, you should speak to our Local Representative in your hotel.
 Their available hours on hotel property may vary daily and by location.

 Additionally, keep in mind that every country has its own laws, customs, culture, sense of time, pay scales, and views as to what is considered rude or polite.
-The way you dress, how you act, how presumptuous you speak, and how much you drink often labels you, either positively or negatively, and could impact the quality of your stay.
-Do your best to leave a good impression that reflects positively on your own culture and nationality.
+The way you dress, how you act, how you speak and how much you drink often labels you, either positively or negatively, and could impact the quality of your stay.
+Do your best to leave a good impression that reflects positively on your own person, culture and nationality.

 How much alcohol can I bring back with me?

 At time of printing, there is no U.S. federally imposed limit on the amount of alcohol you may bring back with you for personal use, however, there are laws and regulations that vary from state to state.
 Generally, about one liter of alcohol per person [who are age 21 or older] may be entered into the U.S. duty-free.
 Up-to-date information can be found on the U.S. Customs and Border Protection [CBP] website here, here and here.*

 What are the limits of duty-free items can I bring back?